vdbergh/vtjson/README.md

   ```python
   make_type(schema, name=None, strict=False, debug=False)
   ```
-- A schema can be either
+- A schema can be, in order of precedence:
 - - An object having a `__validate__` attribute with signature
     ```python
     __validate__(self, object, name, strict=False)
     ```
   - A Python type.
 In that case validation is simply done by checking membership.
   - A `list` or a `tuple`.
 Validation is done recursively.
   - A dictionary.
-Validation is done recursively.
+Validation is done recursively for the items.
+  - An arbitrary Python object.
+Validation is done by checking equality of the schema and the object.